Asia stocks fall as Fed rate cut bets dialed back, Europe to follow

 The dollar changed hands at 108.78 yen, having risen in the previous session to its highest in more than a month.

-The dollar index versus a basket of six major currencies was a touch higher at 97.432.
+The dollar index <.DXY> versus a basket of six major currencies was a touch higher at 97.432.

-Oil prices were slightly softer as concerns about whether slowing global economic growth would hit oil demand eclipsed tensions over Iran's nuclear program.
+Oil prices were slightly softer as concerns about whether slowing global economic growth would hit oil demand eclipsed tensions over Iran's nuclear programme.

 Brent crude futures fell 0.2% to $64.01 a barrel.
 U.S. West Texas Intermediate (WTI) crude futures shed 0.4% to $57.46.